LCA-CI-fix-benchmark/httpx/docs/compatibility.md

 HTTPX aims to be broadly compatible with the `requests` API, although there are a few design differences in places.

-This documentation outlines places where the API differs...
+This documentation outlines places where the # C# Compatibility Information mpatibility Information
+PI differs...

 ## Redirects